Skip to navigation

 The wind whistles down the valleys of Kata Tjuta, rather than swarms of chattering tourists

 The sunset over Kata Tjuta was beautiful, though cut short by low clouds on the horizon, and before long I'd started the 50km drive back to Yulara.
-On the far eastern horizon there were some serious clouds lurking, and as I drove east they started to flash with electrical activity, even though the skies above me were as clear as a bell.
-As I continued driving, the sight became truly incredible: on my right hand side a nearly full moon was lighting up Uluru, on my left was the reddish-purple glow of the sunset, and straight ahead the sky flashed with tremendous force.
-It must rate as one of the most incredible sights I've ever seen: I'm not ashamed to say I was nearly moved to tears.
+On the far eastern horizon there were some serious clouds lurking, and as I drove towards them they started to flash with electrical activity, even though the skies above me were as clear as a bell.
+As I continued driving, the sight took on a strangely mystical air; on my right-hand side a nearly full moon was lighting up Uluru, while on my left was the reddish-purple glow of the sunset, and straight ahead the sky flashed with tremendous force.
+It must rate as one of the most incredible sights I've ever seen; I'm not ashamed to say I was nearly moved to tears.

 Watching Uluru